brgillis/Test_Reporting/TD-SHE-000012-calibr-simul.md

 * T-SHE-000012-calibr-simul

+## Data Description

+The data included in this testing dataset consists of:
+* Training data for PF-SHE's shear estimation methods
+* Template configuration files for the generation of galaxy image simulations
+* Control scripts for submitting pipeline runs
+* Pre-computed PSF images to be used for galaxy image simulation

 ## Data Details

 All data products in this testing dataset is stored in the Euclid Archive Service (EAS), and can be viewed on the DBView web service (https://eas-dps-cus-ops.esac.esa.int/) or retrieved via the DataProductRetrieval.py script through querying it appropriately.